Skip to content

 What life with Lilia looks like

-Lilia is a medium-sized puppy/kitten mixed breed dog waiting at Ein Herz für Streuner e.V. in München.
+Lilia is a large puppy/kitten mixed breed dog waiting at Ein Herz für Streuner e.V. in München.

 Puppies need routine, gentle socialization, and roughly two short outings a day for the first year.
 The first six months are the formative window — house-training, leash work, and quiet exposure to traffic, other dogs, and unfamiliar people happen now or not at all.
 Expect early-morning wake-ups and a few months of chewing.